systemshift/memex-server/docs/DESIGN.md

 ## Core Design Principles

+1. **Directed Acyclic Graph (DAG)**
+   - Content organized as nodes in a DAG
+   - Nodes connected by typed, directional links
+   - Supports versioning and relationships
+   - Prevents cycles in relationships

-1. **Content-Addressable Storage**
+2. **Content-Addressable Storage**
-   - Content is stored as blobs identified by SHA-256 hash
+   - Content stored as blobs identified by SHA-256 hash
    - Ensures data integrity and natural deduplication
    - Similar to Git's object storage model

-2. **Flexible Organization**
-   - No enforced hierarchy
-   - Content can be organized through arbitrary links
-   - Multiple independent graphs possible

-3. **Simple Storage Model**
+3. **Single File Storage**
-   - Single .mx file contains all data
+   - All data contained in one .mx file
    - Keeps implementation simple and reliable
    - Easy to backup and manage